corshatech/cast/README.md

 If you want to customize the helm chart, a YAML file that specifies the values for the parameters can be provided while installing the chart.
 Check the [Helm Parameters](#helm-parameters) section below for more information.

 > :memo:
 > If you are re-installing CAST in a previously used namespace, you will need to delete the `data-cast-postgresql-0` PVC in order to remove the cached postgres password from the previous CAST deployment.
->```
+>```bash
 >kubectl delete pvc data-cast-postgresql-0
 >```
 > This can be avoided by setting `postgresql.auth.password` as described in the [Helm Parameters](#helm-parameters) section.